The bones did not volunteer. Neither did you.

 Once the Spirit dwells in you, you cannot choose to remain dead.

-Scripture is relentless: "It is not of him that willeth, nor of him that runneth, but of God that sheweth mercy" (Romans 9:16).
+Scripture is relentless: "It does not, therefore, depend on human desire or effort, but on God's mercy" (Romans 9:16).
 Your will doesn't decide.
 Your efforts don't accomplish it.
 God shows mercy.
 God raises the dead.

 What a relief.